-The team at Social Outcomes has assisted in the design and implementation of several social impact bonds (SIBs) and payment by outcomes contracts in Australia, including the Benevolent Society Social Benefit Bond in NSW and the Youth Connect Social Impact Bond in Queensland and the Resilient Families PBO in South Australia.
+The team at Social Outcomes has assisted in the design and implementation of several social impact bonds (SIBs) and payment by outcomes contracts in Australia, including the Benevolent Society Social Benefit Bond in NSW, the Youth Connect Social Impact Bond in Queensland and the Resilient Families PBO in South Australia.
 Social Outcomes has also designed a gender-focussed Development Impact Bond (DIB).
-If you are interested in exploring SIBs, DIBs or payment by outcomes contracts, please contact us: firstname.lastname@example.org.
+If you are interested in exploring SIBs, DIBs or payment by outcomes contracts, please contact us: email@example.com.
 Information on Green Bonds is available from our impact investing page.

 State Governments across Australia, and numerous government bodies and investors around the world are moving towards contracting for social outcomes, rather than inputs or outputs.
 This is an important development in social service delivery.
 When social service providers are supported in delivering outcomes, they are better able to innovate in their service delivery.
 The emphasis of the contracting arrangements in SIBs and payment by outcomes contracts rests on what outcomes are achieved through service delivery program, rather than the nuts and bolts of how those programs are delivered.
 For instance, rather than count the volume of medication prescribed to chronically ill patients, the focus shifts to counting the number of patients who recover from, or reduce, their illness.
 This allows social service providers to innovate, and integrate a range of programs which are proven to assist in improving the health of these patients (say, mental health counselling, exercise regimes, stable housing environments, etc).

 In their purest form, payment by outcomes contracts mean that social service providers are only paid when they meet agreed-outcomes.
 In this case, the service provider may require a source of working capital to deliver the programs until payment is made for achieving outcomes.
 When the service provider needs to raise this capital from the private investment market, they can use a social impact bond (SIB).
 Under the SIB financial instrument, the investor is typically repaid by the contracting government body (or philanthropic body), known as the ‘outcome funder’.
 The investor stands to gain a return on investment, depending on the level of social outcomes achieved.
 SIBs are just one mechanism for funding a payment by outcomes contract.
 While SIBs are a powerful tool, they are also complex, and require a significant investment of time from all parties.
 Payment by Outcome contracts, which are now becoming more popular, are a simpler version of a SIB and often require no capital raise as the amount at risk is often on 10-20% of the total program costs.

 Typically under a payment by outcomes approach, government defines the specific outcomes they wish to achieve and fund, such as reduced re-offending rates of prisoners, reduced chronic health conditions, reduced homelessness, reduced unemployment, improved education, etc. A service provider is then selected based on their demonstrated ability to achieve the desired outcomes.
 The government entity does not design the service delivery model itself, that is up to the service provider.
 This approach is a significant change in contracting relationships between government and the social sector.
 Under the current arrangements, contracts are usually created around input and output delivery, and government may micromanage the contract in a way that can unintentionally distract the provider from effective delivery.
 Payment by outcomes contracting focuses both government and service provider on the attainment of outcomes.